petermekhaeil/petermekhaeil.com/src/posts/using-fauna-and-netlify-functions-for-analytics.md

 ## Testing

 Testing is a large topic on it's own.
 Read up on [Netlify Dev](https://docs.netlify.com/cli/get-started/#get-started-with-netlify-dev){title="Netlify Dev"} to get started on the Netlify CLI which will let you test your serverless function locally.
-I recommend you to test your functions before commiting and deploying.
+I recommend you to test your functions before committing and deploying.

 ## Wrapping it up